onyxdeer/flashcards/PRESS-RELEASE.md

 "Welcome to Obento!
 We guarantee this app will be your new best friend for all your future study sessions." - The Team

 ## How to Get Started ##
-Start your Obento experience by searching for an existing bento or creating your own!
+Start your Obento experience by searching for an existing bento or creating your own, then interact seamlessly with the noris by using hands-free voice control!

 ## Customer Quote ##
 "Thanks Obento for helping me prepare for my upcoming CFA exam.
 My one hour commute to work each day is now an extra study session.
 Now, I can use your voice-activated controls to review CFA terms while driving through rush hour traffic.
 You guys are lifesavers." - Jason

 ## Closing and Call to Action ##
-Create your own Bento now!
+Create your own bento now!